 Friday is market day in Santarcangelo, the weekly market for the town.
 Here you can find just about anything, from clothes, shoes, and kitchen items, to fruit and vegetables.
 In the morning, you are free to catch up on your sleep, or browse and shop at your leisure in the market.

 You will meet up late morning for a "cooking show" demonstration by a professional pastry chef, followed by tasting his delicious creations.
 In the afternoon you will go to an important historical spot, the very place where in 49 BC, Julius Caesar crossed the Rubicon River with his troops, an act in defiance of the Roman Senate and one that triggered a five-year civil war.
 His declaration "alea iacta est!" (the die is cast!), has come to mean "this is the point of no return" ever since.
-This bold act and how it changed the course of history is brought alive by a wonderful and eccentric local actor.

-Following this, you walk to a pizzeria for a cooking lesson, making traditional Italian pizza.
-Under the guidance of a professional pizzaiolo (pizza chef), you will make your own pizzas and enjoy them in the company of regular Italian customers.
+Following this, you walk to a "pizzeria" for a cooking lesson, making traditional Italian pizza.
+Under the guidance of a professional "pizzaiolo" (pizza chef), you will make your own pizzas and enjoy them in the company of regular Italian customers.

 To kick off the weekend, you will attend a procession of the legendary Fiat 500 cars.
 This is the classic tiny Italian city car, developed in the post-war period as an economical car affordable by all.